 - Alpine WSL

-- Open PowerShell and list which versions of Linux you have installed by running
+- List which versions of Linux you have installed by running

 - Once you have the list, copy the name of the distro you want to run with WSL2 and run